Trump indicted by grand jury in Manhattan DA Alvin Bragg’s ‘hush money’ probe; surrender expected Tuesday

 “Never before in our Nation’s history has this been done.
 The Democrats have cheated countless times over the decades, including spying on my campaign, but weaponizing our justice system to punish a political opponent, who just so happens to be a President of the United States and by far the leading Republican candidate for President, has never happened before.
 Ever.”

+Sources involved in the probe believed Bragg planned to charge Trump with felony-level crimes concerning hush money deals paid out in the lead-up to the 2016 presidential election to women with whom he allegedly had extramarital sexual encounters.

-The hush money deal has long been public knowledge.
-Trump’s former fixer, Michael Cohen, detailed the entire scheme and Trump’s role in it during his 2018 federal case when he copped to campaign finance violations, among other crimes.
+The hush money deals have long been public knowledge.
+Trump’s former fixer, Michael Cohen, served three years in federal custody for the illicit payoffs, detailing Trump’s role in them during his 2018 guilty plea to campaign finance violations and other crimes.

-The former Trump lawyer notoriously referenced Trump in his plea as “Individual 1,” admitting that he issued the payment to Daniels “for the principal purpose of influencing” the 2016 presidential election.
+The former Trump lawyer notoriously referenced Trump as “Individual 1,” and admitted that he issued the payment to Daniels “for the principal purpose of influencing” the 2016 presidential election.

-Daniels’ $130,000 payoff came as the Trump campaign learned she was ready to go public with her allegations about sleeping with Trump in 2006 at a Lake Tahoe golf tournament, according to the federal case.
-Cohen took the money out through a home equity line of credit and had it wired to Daniels through an LLC.
+Daniels’ $130,000 payoff came as the Trump campaign learned she was ready to go public with her allegations about sleeping with him in 2006 at celebrity golf tournament event in Lake Tahoe, according to the federal case.
+Cohen took the money out through a home equity line of credit and had it wired to Daniels’ lawyer through a shell company.

 Cohen said he further helped arrange for The National Enquirer’s publisher to pay Playboy model Karen McDougal $150,000, who said she slept with Trump between 2006 and 2007.
-The Wall Street Journal reported Thursday that prosecutors are interested in McDougal as well.
+The Wall Street Journal reported Thursday that prosecutors presented evidence about the McDougal deal as well.

-The feds said Trump and his company paid Cohen back for the hush money to Daniels in monthly reimbursement checks with interest, which were falsely classified as “legal expenses.”
+The feds said Trump and his company paid Cohen back for the hush money payoff to Daniels — which they described as an “illegal campaign contribution” — in monthly reimbursement checks with interest, which were falsely classified as “legal expenses.”

 While directly implicating him in their case, the feds ultimately declined to press charges against Trump, reportedly fearing the case would devolve into a political firestorm and pale in comparison to what he was accused of in the Jan.
 6 insurrection of the U.S. Capitol.

-The historic charges against Trump in his hometown come more than four years after Bragg’s predecessor Cy Vance Jr. first launched an investigation into the real estate developer and his business dealings.
+The historic charges against Trump in his hometown come more than four years after Bragg’s predecessor, Cyrus Vance Jr., first launched an investigation into the real estate developer and his business dealings.

 Soon after DA Bragg took office in January 2022, the investigation spanning multiple areas of interest was believed dead in the water when he let a special grand jury hearing evidence against Trump expire and the lead investigators quit in protest.

-Bragg came under fierce criticism upon the leaking of Mark Pomerantz’s resignation letter to the New York Times, in which he said Trump was guilty of numerous felonies and should face charges.
+Bragg came under fierce criticism upon the leaking of Mark Pomerantz’s resignation letter to The New York Times, in which he said Trump was guilty of numerous felonies and should face charges.
+In a rare statement addressing the probe last April, Bragg swore it wasn’t over and that Trump could still face charges.
+The DA said he would tell the public when the decision was made.

-After revisiting the hush money deal that prompted the probe, Bragg in January revived speculation Trump could still face charges upon the impaneling of a new grand jury, summoning Cohen to his downtown offices, along with former senior Trump aides Kellyanne Conway and Hope Hicks.
+In January, Bragg jolted suspicions that day might come soon, impaneling a new grand jury to hear testimony from the whole cast of characters involved in the notorious hush money deal that started it all.

 ©2023 New York Daily News.
 Visit at nydailynews.com.
 Distributed by Tribune Content Agency, LLC.